hashgraph/hedera-forking/INTERNALS.md

         +fetch...()
     }

-    note for MirrorNodeMock "Loads data from filesystem\nused only in tests" MirrorNode <|-- MirrorNodeMock
+    note for MirrorNodeMock "Loads data from\nfilesystem used\nonly in tests" MirrorNode <|-- MirrorNodeMock
     class MirrorNodeMock{
         <<test>>